 Events for impact

-The COVID-19 pandemic demonstrated that the triple-threats of climate change, biodiversity loss and inequality are interconnected and that they continue to disproportionately impact the most vulnerable people in the least developed countries.
+The triple-threats of climate change, biodiversity loss and inequality are interconnected and continue to disproportionately impact the most vulnerable people in the least developed countries.

-Practical Action joined the global effort in 2021 to bring about changes despite Coronavirus by actively contributing and leading key events in the run-up to COP26.
-As official observers at COP26, we amplified the voices of the people we work with, and shared what we have learned from those who are already adapting to extreme climate events.
-We now continue to engage with the UK presidency and incoming Egyptian presidency, plus other key stakeholders to prepare for COP27.
+Practical Action joined the global effort in 2022 to bring about changes by actively contributing and leading key events in the run-up to COP27.
+As official observers at COP27, we amplified the voices of the people we work with, and shared what we have learned from those who are already adapting to extreme climate events.
+We now continue to engage with key stakeholders to prepare for COP28.

-There was positive movement from COP26 but not nearly enough and there is still much more to do, in a closing window of opportunity.
+There was positive movement from the previous two COP events, but not nearly enough and there is still much more to do, in a closing window of opportunity.
 However, the world has now arrived at a positive tipping point, in terms of public support and increased momentum for the type of systemic change that is essential.

 We will continue to connect with grassroots communities, governments, the private sector, civil society and international organisations to help build cohesive solutions that benefit people and the planet.
 Together, we will convene, host and engage with high level events that address the needs of communities on the front line of the climate emergency and we will demonstrate that by putting people at the heart of decision making, that a better future is possible.